Faceless Assessment Scheme

 - Issuance of the notice and reply thereon-

-On selection of the case for assessment, the National e-Assessment Centre shall serve the notice to the assessee.
-In-turn, the assessee, needs to reply, within a period of fifteen days from the date of receipt of the notice.
+On selection of the case for assessment, the National e-Assessment Centre shall serve the notice to the assesses.
+In-turn, the assesses, needs to reply, within a period of fifteen days from the date of receipt of the notice.

 - Allocation of the case-

 The case shall be allocated via the automated allocation system to an Assignment Unit in any one Regional e-Assessment Centre

 - Action by an Assignment Unit-

 Post allocation of the case, the Assignment unit may request the National e-Assessment Centre to-